felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 It doesn't have to be complicated.
 If you travel with a bag, that's an obvious spot to store your books.
 If you have pockets, that's an obvious place for a pen and highlighter.

-To tell the truth, you don't really need a bag or pockets to make this tip work.
+To tell the truth, you don't really need a bag or pockets to make this idea work.
 You could simply keep your book and highlighter in your hands and your pen behind your ear for the few times you might need it.
 No clothes required!

 If you are dying for a bag recommendation, [here\'s the bag I use when I\'m traveling.](https://amzn.to/4bjCaa3) It's light, it's compact when stored, and gets the job done every time.

-## Tip 2: Grab your book before grabbing your phone
+## Idea 2: Grab your book before grabbing your phone

-In my experience, the best way to progress through a book is *not* to allocate long periods of time for reading, but rather to keep your book handy at all times (see tip #1) and to open it whenever you're between tasks.
+In my experience, the best way to progress through a book is *not* to allocate long periods of time for reading, but rather to keep your book handy at all times (see [Idea #1](#idea-1-never-go-out-without-your-book-highlighter-and-pen)) and to open it whenever you're between tasks.

 When I manage to motivate people to pick up reading again, their intuitive response is generally to say "I'll set